 27. Do your children sit through the entire worship service with their parents?
 Why or why not?
 If not, what is provided for them?
 What ages?
 For what portion of the service (whole service: just the sermon; etc.)?

+NEW CURRICULUM:

-NEW CURRICULUM: 28.
-What do you most like about your current curriculum?
+28. What do you most like about your current curriculum?
 What would you most like to change?
 What an ideal curriculum look like for your situation?

 29. When do you want to start the new curriculum?

 30. Do you have any/many "load-bearer" teachers; that is, teachers willing to invest lots of time and energy into your current program or would be willing to do this with a new program?
-Highlights from this page: What can I thank God for in what He's done already?

 What can I ask God to help us do?

-SUMMARY MINISTRY REFLECTIONS 31.
-What are some things to thank God for in your ministry setting?
+SUMMARY MINISTRY REFLECTIONS

+31. What are some things to thank God for in your ministry setting?
 Who has it been most effective in reaching with the gospel?
 What are some things you would love to improve, with God's help?

 ADDITIONAL THOUGHTS, COMMENTS, & QUESTIONS: